-- a) Support the Regional Council's strategic vision; operate successful, sustainable and responsible businesses. - b) Manage its assets prudently. - c) Where appropriate, provide a commercial return to shareholders. - d) Adopt policies that prudently manage risks and protect the investment of its shareholders.
+- a) Support Greater Wellington's strategic vision; operate successful, sustainable and responsible businesses. - b) Manage its assets prudently. - c) Where appropriate, provide a commercial return to shareholders. - d) Adopt policies that prudently manage risks and protect the investment of its shareholders.

-1 Note that whilst the business of owning and maintaining rolling stock is a commercial activity, the provision of public transport services is more of a public good activity.
+&lt;sup>1 Note that whilst the business of owning and maintaining rolling stock is a commercial activity, the provision of public transport services is more of a public good activity.